SM-Obstacle/Obstacle-API/api.md

 ```

 An invalid `login` or `map_uid`, or the `cps` array length being greater than the cps number of the map,
-or the sum of the `cps` times being greater than the `time` provided, will result to a `400 Bad Request` error.
+or the sum of the `cps` times being different than the `time` provided, will result to a `400 Bad Request` error.

 Example response: